engelberger/p2s/README.md

 :warning: **Please note that this is a work in progress and may not work perfectly for all papers.**

-The primary script used for this process is `paper_to_audiopaper.ipynb`, which provides a series of functions to handle the paper conversion process.
+The primary script used for this process is `paper_to_audiopaper_colab.ipynb`, which provides a series of functions to handle the paper conversion process.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/engelberger/p2s/blob/main/paper_to_audiopaper_colab.ipynb)